RiverGlide/CukeSalad/README.md

     Scenario: Let's Begin
       Given I am a Calculating Individual
       When  I attempt to switch on the calculator
-      Then  I should get the answer '0'
+      Then  I should see the answer '0'

 Let's take a moment to understand this scenario: